-25 Crown and Bridge module
+27 Crown and Bridge module

-Blue Sky Plan allows the user to create a bridge and crowns and change the geometry of the virtual teeth.
+Blue Sky Plan® allows the user to create a bridge and crowns and change the geometry of the virtual teeth.
 These functions are available in the "Crown and Bridge" panel once the user switches to the Crown and Bridge module.

-25.1 Loading the patient's STL model
+27.1 Loading the patient's STL model

 The new planning starts by loading the STL jaw impression model using the main module selection "Crown and Bridge > Conventional Crown | Crown for Titanium Base | Bridge".
-To start planning the crown and bridge, the user needs to switch to the "Crown and Bridge" module from "Model Editing".
+To start planning the crown and bridge, the user needs to switch to the "Crown and Bridge" module from "Model Master".
+For more information, see chapter 3 "Blue Sky Launcher".

-25.2 Adding virtual teeth
+27.2 Adding virtual teeth

-Virtual teeth can be added by clicking on the licon in the panel list "Virtual Teeth > Add Tooth".
+Virtual teeth can be added by clicking on the icon in the panel list "Virtual Teeth > Add Tooth".
 A dialog for selecting the crown(s) then opens.
 Clicking on a tooth selects it, and a text description of the crown appears below the preview.
 Multiple teeth can be selected by holding down the Shift or Ctrl key.
 Another possibility is clicking on Select All Maxillary Teeth/Select All Mandibular Teeth or Select All Teeth.
 It is also possible to select from three sizes.
 Teeth are added as a teeth chain.